 Collaboration can be a landmine of friction, frustration, and failure.
 Despite best efforts from both ends, this can sometimes be unavoidable.
 However, this can be mitigated when both sides operate on an equally-invested set of outlooks and recognition that we are all struggling to achieve specific goals.
 It will certainly not hurt to make it easy for each other.

-Having experienced hundreds of branding, strategy, and design collaborations with varying scales, international locations—from Singapore to South Africa, Tokyo to Tel Aviv, Bangkok to Berlin, we at Design For Tomorrow have had a handful of learnings harvested along the way.
+Having experienced hundreds of branding, strategy, and design collaborations with successful entrepreneurs and CEOs at varying scales, international locations—from Singapore to South Africa, Tokyo to Tel Aviv, Bangkok to Berlin, we at Design For Tomorrow have had a handful of learnings harvested along the way.

 Hopefully, you, dear reader, will consider this a love letter for our reciprocal sanity.